evoldoers/biomake/README.md

 1. Install SWI-Prolog from http://www.swi-prolog.org

 2. Get the latest biomake source from github.
 No installation steps are required.
-Add it to your path (changing the directory if necessary):
+Just add it to your path (changing the directory if necessary):

     `export PATH=$PATH:$HOME/biomake/bin`
+Alternatively, if you want to install it in `/usr/local/bin`, type `make install`.
+You can also try `make test` to run the test suite.

 3. Get (minimal) help from the command line: